Newel K. Whitney: Early life

 Whitney was born in Marlborough, Vermont to Samuel Whitney and Susanna Kimball.
 He was the second of nine children.
 In 1803, he moved with his family to Fairfield, Herkimer County, New York.

 Early trading career

 In 1814, Whitney worked as an army sutler, selling supplies to American soldiers near Lake Champlain during the War of 1812.
 Whitney lost all of his possessions in the Battle of Plattsburgh, but continued to work as a sutler for the army until they disbanded around Monroe, Michigan.
 Whitney traded furs and other goods with Native Americans between the Great Lakes, often stopping in Monroe for supplies, where Algernon Sidney Gilbert had a store.
-According to Orson F. Whitney, when Whitney refused to sell alcohol to an alcoholic, the customer threatened his life, but a Native American woman named Moudalina saved him.
+According to Orson F. Whitney, when Whitney refused to sell alcohol to an alcoholic, the customer threatened his life, but a Native American woman named Modalena saved him.
 Gilbert and Whitney may have traveled together to New York, and they were friends.
 In 1817, Whitney moved to Painesville, Ohio and worked as a clerk for Gilbert, who taught him bookkeeping.